 Contact Banner Engineering for troubleshooting of this device.
-Do not attempt any repairs to this Banner device; it contains no field-replaceable components.
-If the device or a device component is determined to be defective by a Banner Applications Engineer, they will advise you of Banner's RMA (Return Merchandise Authorization) procedure.
+Do not attempt any repairs to this Banner device; it contains no field-replaceable parts or components.
+If the device, device part, or device component is determined to be defective by a Banner Applications Engineer, they will advise you of Banner's RMA (Return Merchandise Authorization) procedure.